ARGANS/training-raster-clipper/TUTORIAL.md

 ```

 We will now use the tools provided by `scikit-learn` to classify the rest of the pixels of the Sentinel rasters.

+:arrow_forward: Instantiate a [`RandomForestClassifier`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html)

+:arrow_forward: Extract the training input samples from the `classified_rgb_rows`: they are all the columns except the last one from

+:arrow_forward: Extract the class labels from the `classified_rgb_rows`: it is the last remaining column

+:arrow_forward: Train the model using [`RandomForestClassifier.fit`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#sklearn.ensemble.RandomForestClassifier.fit)

+:arrow_formard: Use the model to [`predict`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#sklearn.ensemble.RandomForestClassifier.predict) the classes of the rest of the Sentinel-2 raster, and return the result.
+The prediction needs a list of elements, with each element being a list of reflectances in all bands.
+See `reshape` from numpy.
+Remainder: `rasters.values` gives access to the underlying numpy array.

 #### Expected result